moritzpschwarz/osem/CONTRIBUTING.md

 We generally use `osem` objects.
 This could be `osem.model` or `osem.forecast` but generally we want to only use `osem` etc.

+In those objects, we have the following columns as applicable:
+- `time` in a date format
+- `values` for a long-format dataset

 # Variable names within functions

 Within a function, we want to use the following names as a convention: